Performance

 | Load the workqueue | \~30 ms |

-For comparison, a typical web page takes 1–3 seconds to load.
-These server processing times are a fraction of that — most operations feel instant to the user.
+A typical web page takes 1 to 3 seconds to load.
+These server processing times are a small fraction of that, so most operations feel instant.

-We tested what happens when demand suddenly jumps to **five times the normal level** — as might happen on a Monday morning, after a public holiday, or during a registration campaign.
+We tested a sudden jump to five times the normal load, the kind of thing you might see on a Monday morning, after a public holiday, or during a registration campaign.

-The system handled the spike with no crashes, no errors, and no data loss.
-When the spike ended, response times returned to normal within seconds.
-There were no lingering effects — no stuck processes, no degraded performance for subsequent users.
+The system handled it with no crashes, errors, or data loss.
+Once the spike passed, response times returned to normal within seconds, with no lingering effects: nothing got stuck, and later users saw no slowdown.

-The test database contained **1.2 million event records** — roughly six months of registration data for a country of 100–120 million people.
-At this scale, searches still returned results in under 60 ms and registrations completed in under 350 ms.
+The test database held **1.2 million event records**, roughly six months of registration data for a country of 100 to 120 million people.
+At that scale, searches still returned in under 60 ms and registrations completed in under 350 ms.

-For reference, a country registering 10,000 events per day would accumulate about 3.6 million records per year.
-Database maintenance strategies such as indexing and archival are available to maintain performance as the dataset grows over multiple years.
+For reference, a country registering 10,000 events a day builds up about 3.6 million records a year.
+Maintenance strategies like indexing and archival are available to keep performance steady as the dataset grows over the years.

 The test results above were achieved on a deliberately modest setup: